New Egypt constitution body faces fresh challenge

 The delays mean the new president will not know the extent of his powers when he is elected in a run-off vote this weekend.

-Islamists hold about two-thirds of the seats in parliament, leading to fears among liberals that they will again be sidelined in the new Egypt, despite their contribution to the overthrow of Hosni Mubarak’s military-backed autocracy last year.
+Islamists hold about two-thirds of seats in parliament, leading to fears among liberals and minority Christians that they will again be sidelined in the new Egypt, despite their contribution to the overthrow of Hosni Mubarak’s military-backed autocracy last year.

 The presidential run-off adds to those fears, pitting Mohamed Mursi, a member of the Muslim Brotherhood, against Ahmed Shafik, a former air force general who was Mubarak’s last prime minister.

-“This assembly saw many twists that hindered it for some time, but in the end it was formed to represent all Egyptian groups,” parliamentary speaker Saad al-Katatni told a joint session of both houses.
+“This assembly saw many twists that hindered it for some time, but in the end it was formed to represent all Egyptian groups.”

 However, some liberal and independent members walked out in protest on Tuesday before the final agreement, saying the list would under-represent women, intellectuals, and the Christians who make up a 10th of Egypt’s 82 million people.